prathimacode-hub/Featured-Services-Page/README.md

 - A Passionate Entrepreneur & an Efficient Jury Member

 Being a person who loves engaging, I have been actively involved in Speaking and Blogging opportunities with domains I feel connected to and got featured amongst the Communities / Networks.
 Along with this, I'm pretty much into Mentoring & Judging the Events / Programs / Courses to make a difference.

 ## Coming Soon

-Data Science Community Offline SRM KTR : Aug 23rd, 2023 (Topic : )
+Data Science Community Offline SRM KTR : TBD (Topic : )

-TheGuidingPoint - GenAI Mentor
+TheGuidingPoint - GenAI Mentor (TBD))

 ## Featured

 Top 10 Best Women CTO's in India : Nov 2022 Edition - Women Entrepreneur Network : (Topic : Technology Leader With An Eye For Perfection - https://womenentrepreneurindia.com/digital-magazine/women-ctos-november-2022/#page=22)

-Streamlit Community Weekly RoundUp - (Project : Finding Paths to Safety Following Natural Disasters) - https://discuss.streamlit.io/t/weekly-roundup-ag-grid-tutorials-custom-components-web-scraping-made-easy-and-more/23025

 WomenTech Network Community - Global Awards 2021 Nominee for "Mentor of the Year"